eligosource/eventsourced/es-journal/es-journal-mongodb-casbah-salat/readme.md

     libraryDependencies += "org.eligosource" %% "eventsourced-core" % "0.6-SNAPSHOT"

     libraryDependencies += "org.eligosource" %% "eventsourced-journal-mongodb-casbah-salat" % "0.6-SNAPSHOT"

+### @Salat interfaces

+Please extend your events directly (current limitation of Salat annotations) from MongodbEvent trait and your snapshots (states) from MongodbSnapshotState trait.

+### MongoDB queries with Salat

+Please refer to [SalatDAO](https://github.com/novus/salat/wiki/SalatDAO) wiki page for the support on making queries to your snapshots.

 ### Mongodb Casbah & Salat Based Journal Initialization